yz-cnsdqz/MOJO-release/README.md

 Also, please fix some path configs in the code, otherwise errors will occur.

 ### Training
 The training is split to two steps.
-Assuming we have a config file in `experiments/cfg/amass_mojo_f9_nsamp50.yml`, then
+Provided we have a config file in `experiments/cfg/amass_mojo_f9_nsamp50.yml`, we can do
 * `python experiments/train_MOJO_vae.py --cfg amass_mojo_f9_nsamp50` to train the MOJO
 * `python experiments/train_MOJO_dlow.py --cfg amass_mojo_f9_nsamp50` to train the DLow